Agile-Solutions-GB-Ltd/agileupstate/README.md

 # AgileUp State

+The state provides a state value that can be used by pipelines, which are stateless, to recover the previous state for a target environment.
+The format of the state value must consider the cloud, location, product and target environment being delivered to ensure uniqueness.
+In addition, the implementation must provide different format strings for cloud resource names such as resource groups, virtual networks, compute machine names, etc. These names are often driven by customer requirements.

 Python 3.8+ project to manage AgileUP pipeline states with the following features:

 * Linux and Windows compatible project.